 This suppression schedule is calculated as follows and the calculation method shall be used for the number of scheduled hours per calendar year, regardless of the number of hours actually worked: number of vacation leave credit days earned according to Montana Code, 2-18-612 MCA (2005); multiplied by 8 hours per day; divided by 2080; multiplied by 2272 and rounded to the nearest whole hour.

-Any employee who terminates employment with the City, for a reason not reflecting discredit on her/himself, shall be entitled to cash compensation of unused earned vacation leave, if the employee has worked the qualifying period.
+Any employee who terminates employment with the City, for a reason not reflecting discredit on themselves, shall be entitled to cash compensation of unused earned vacation leave, if the employee has worked the qualifying period.
 Unused earned vacation leave shall be paid at the employee's regular rate of pay at the time of termination.

 Vacation leave may be accumulated.
 The total is not to exceed two (2) times the maximum number of days earned annually as of the end of the first pay period of the next calendar year.
 Excess vacation time is not forfeited if taken within 90 calendar days from the last day of the calendar year in which the excess was accrued.